General Info – Summary

 Tree

-This evergreen Tree is a succulent perennial with a single Stem/trunk (the main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis).
-The stem may reach a height of 6m.
+This evergreen, Tree is a succulent perennial with a single Stem/trunk (the main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis).
+The stem may reach a height of 6m (usually smaller).
+Trees may form extensive stands.
 Large trees may be in excess of 100 years old.
-Old grey, shrunken, beard-like and down pointing leaves remain attached to the stem – most of the way to the ground.
+The old grey, shrunken, beard-like and down pointing leaves remain attached to the stem – most of the way to the ground.

 Leaves

-The greyish green to blue-green succulent and upward pointing young Leaves are amplexicaul (a leaf base that embraces and surrounds a stem) and gradually decreases in width to a narrow Apex (photo above).
-The upper leaf surfaces are channelled towards the apex (photo 692).
-Leaves range up to 1,5m x 20+cm and contain a slimy sap.
-Leaves are in a dense rosette (a leaf arrangement radiating, in this instance, from a crown) at the end of the stem (photo 694 above).
+The greyish green to blue-green succulent and upward pointing young Leaves are amplexicaul (have a leaf base that embraces and surrounds a stem (photo 694 under Tree) and gradually decreases in width to a narrow Apex (photo 694 under Tree).
+The upper leaf surfaces are channelled towards the apex (photo 693).
+The fat leaves range up to 1,5m x 20cm and contain slimy sap.
+Leaves develop in a dense Rosette (a leaf arrangement radiating, in this instance, from the crown) at the end of the stem (photo 694 above).
+Reddish spines are visible on the dentate (toothed edge) margin.
+Here they are perpendicular to the margin – photo 692).
 Individual leaves are fleshy and contain distinctive scattered spines.
 These are up to 4mm long, are usually present on the margin and both sides of the blade – but are more common on the lower, convex surface (photo 692).
-These reddish teeth are visible on the dentate margin (having a toothlike or serrated edge that are perpendicular to the margin – photo 692).
 Slightly older and lower down green leaves point slightly downwards.
-The now old grey shrivelled and down pointing leaves resemble a beard (photo 694).
+The now old grey shrivelled and down pointing leaves resemble a beard (photo 694) that extends about half-way down.
 In tall trees the leaves nearest to the base may fall – exposing the trunk.

 Flowers

-The Inflorescence is a single much branched Panicle (indeterminate, branched inflorescence) ending in Racemes (simple elongated inflorescence with stalked flowers that open in succession towards the apex).
-These panicles are up to 0,9m long and occur above the rosette (an arrangement of leaves radiating from a crown) of leaves.
+These most impressive flowers arise in winter.
+The Inflorescence is a single much branched Panicle (indeterminate, branched inflorescence) ending in Racemes (simple elongated inflorescences with stalked flowers that open in succession towards the apex).
+These panicles are up to 0,9m long and occur above the rosette (an arrangement of leaves radiating from the crown) of leaves.
 Individual racemes are up to 25cm long.
-They usually extend almost horizontally but never upright, making plant identification easier (photo 696).
-The densely packed individual flowers are up to 3,5cm long and a single plant produces up to 400 flowers.
+They usually extend horizontally (less so in subsp. marlothii) but never upright, making plant identification easier (photo 696).
+The densely packed individual flowers are up to 3,5cm long and a single plant may produce up to 400 flowers.
 The nearly tubular individual Flowers may be golden yellow, orange or red.
 A bicoloured version (pinkish red and cream) occurs near Barberton, and a deep scarlet variety may be seen near Utrecht in north-west KwaZulu-Natal.
-They tend to become upright and develop on the upper side of the horizontal racemes.
-The reproductive features of individual Flowers are contained within the Perianth (the 2 floral envelopes considered together: a collective term for the ill-defined calyx and corolla).
+Apart from the pedicels, flowers tend to become upright and develop on the upper side of the more or less horizontal racemes.
+The reproductive features of each individual Flowers are contained within a Perianth (the 2 floral envelopes considered together: a collective term for the ill-defined calyx and corolla).
 There are 6 parts referred to as Tepals which occur in 2 whorls of 3 each.
 The 6 initially yellow Stamens are also in 2 whorls of 3 each.
 They project beyond the perianth and age to a darker purplish-black colour.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
 The superior Ovary is trilocular (with 3 compartments) and a single exserted Style with a minute capitate Stigma.
 The flowers produce much nectar.
 (May–Sep).

 Fruit